 The first tobyMac solo album, Momentum, was released in 2001.
 A mixture of urban rock and rap, it garnered five Dove Awards and a Grammy nomination, and spawned the remix album Re: Mix Momentum, which saw the light in 2003.
 Using pretty much the same blueprint, and even adding in a little dancehall reggae, McKeehan released Welcome to Diverse City in 2004.
 It worked again; the album landed tobyMac a Dove Award for Rap/Hip-Hop Album of the Year.
 Another album-length remix set, Renovating->Diverse City, came in 2005.
 Released in 2007, Portable Sounds provided fans with another vibrant, genre-melding set of new material and entered the Billboard 200 at number 10.
 Four of its singles, including the Kirk Franklin and Mandisa collaboration "Lose My Soul," reached Billboard's Top Christian Songs chart.
 It was followed in 2008 by the two-disc live set Alive and Transported.

 McKeehan's roll continued the next decade.
 Tonight, released in 2010, debuted at number six on the Billboard 200 and won a Dove award for Rock/Contemporary Album of the Year.
 In 2012, after Christmas in DiverseCity and Dubbed and Freq'd: A Remix Project, he released his fifth proper studio album, Eye on It.
 Ever willing to explore different sounds, it incorporated EDM-style dubstep.
-The set debuted at the top of the Billboard 200 and won the 2013 Grammy for Best Contemporary Christian Music Album. ~ Steve Leggett & Andy Kellman, Rovi
+The set debuted at the top of the Billboard 200 and won the 2013 Grammy for Best Contemporary Christian Music Album.
+Reviving his album remix format, he issued the companion album Eye'm All Mixed Up: Remixes in 2014. ~ Steve Leggett & Andy Kellman, Rovi